evany24/Predictions-of-Product-Sales/README.md

 This plot shows the distribution of items sold by their fat content.
 The items were grouped into 2 categories, Low Fat and Regular.

+**How does Item MRP affect Item Outlet Sales?**

+There is a postive correlation between Item MRP and Item Outlet Sales which means as Item MRP increases so do Item Outlet Sales.

+![Item MRP vs Item Outlet Sales